 Cheow Lan Lake tour experience

 Thai National Parks offers various tour packages that include accommodation on Khao Sok Lake.
-You will sleep in a raft house on the lake and enjoy activites like kayaking, hiking as well as wildlife safaris.
+You will sleep in a raft house on the lake and enjoy activities like kayaking, hiking as well as wildlife safaris.
 We booked a two nights trip at Phupa Waree Raft House.
 This duration gives you more time to dive into this beautiful world and have a full day of exploring.

 One crucial reason I chose to go with this operator was because it is one of the few which doesn’t support any elephant activities.
 Even though some companies claim themselves to be an elephant sanctuary and don’t encourage elephant riding the animals are still in captivity.